Behailu-Kibret/poincare-polarization-matlab/README.md

 # Poincaré Polarization (MATLAB)

-**Toolbox-free MATLAB toolkit for polarization analysis and Poincaré-sphere visualization (Balanis convention).**
+**Toolbox-free MATLAB toolkit for polarization analysis and Poincaré-sphere visualization.**

 > Implements formulas from Advanced Engineering Electromagnetics (C. A. Balanis).
 Matches the book’s tau (τ) convention; handles linear and circular edge cases (τ = NaN for circular).
 No Mapping Toolbox or other add-ons required.